basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/ocaml.md

 ### Fetching Data from Riak

 Next, we can fetch data from Riak using a bucket and key.
-Since the the `riak_get` function might not find a value at the specified key, you'll have to pattern match against the Maybe value returned.
-If a value exists at the specified key, you'll have to pattern match against Maybe as well to retreive the actual content at that key.
+Since the the `riak_get` function might not find a value at the specified key, you'll have to pattern match against the `Maybe` value returned.
+If a value exists at the specified key, you'll have to pattern match against `Maybe` as well to retrieve the actual content at that key.

 ```
  lwt obj = riak_get conn bucket key [] in